 1.)
 Think about what you consider beautiful, and why.
 Do you really care about fitting in to that size X?
 Or do you feel that way because a certain celebrity wears it, because your best friend just lost 10 pounds, or because you are afraid your partner won’t be attracted to you unless you look a certain way?
 If its any of those options, reconsider.
 Even if it’s “I’ll just feel better about myself,” think about why a number on a pair of pants or a dress has that kind of power in your life, and in the lives of so many.
 Who determines what is “better,” and why is that tied to the size you wear?

 2.)
 Think about how and why you spend your money.
-We’ve all been guilt-ed into spending WAY too much at a Mary Kay party, while in the beauty aisle at Target, or online shopping.
+We’ve all been guilt-ed into spending WAY too much while in the beauty aisle at Target, or online shopping.
 But consider why you’re buying that $50 eye cream, and how else that money could be used – a charitable investment, maybe, or a good book, a movie date with friends.
 We all have physical imperfections, and if we all own them with confidence and grace, there’d be no need to hide behind eye creams and concealers in the first place.

 3.)
 Think about how you talk to other women and girls.
 Is the first thing you say some variation on “You look good/You lost weight/Love your scarf?”
 What does that tell us about what we value in our female friends?
 Even though they are complimentary statements, they still focus the attention on physical appearance, and reaffirm the belief that we are what we wear, what we weigh, and how we manipulate our looks.
 Especially for young girls, consider shifting the focus to what they are experiencing, doing, learning, feeling, and believing.
 Turn “You are wearing a pretty coat” to “What are you learning in school?”
 Maybe we if all tried this, we could raise a generation of girls who were less swayed by conventional standards of beauty, less worried about what looked like and what they owned, and more confident in who they are under the surface, where it really counts.
 Lisa Bloom writes more eloquently on this topic than I ever could.